As of Thursday noon, PHIVOLCS has recorded 10,006 aftershocks following the magnitude 6.9 earthquake that struck Bogo City, Cebu on September 30.

 The magnitude 6.9-magnitude quake that struck Cebu on Sept.
 30 left at least 72 people dead, more than 550 injured, and affected around 611,000 residents across Northern Cebu.

-PHIVOLCS director Dr. Teresito Bacolcol advised residents in affected areas to consult experts before returning to their homes for their safety and to be wary of ground ruptures.
+PHIVOLCS director Dr. Teresito Bacolcol advised residents in affected areas to consult experts before returning to their damaged homes for their safety, as aftershocks may persist for weeks to months and the frequency of aftershocks per day is decreasing.

 🤖